silfverorg/duns.js/README.md

-Duns - the missing object checker for js.
+Duns - schema validtor and object checker for js.

+Work in progress.